wondavibes/airbnb-clone-project/README.md

 Database Optimizations
   Indexing: Implement indexes for fast retrieval of frequently accessed data.
   Caching: Use caching strategies to reduce database load and improve performance.

+API Security
+Authentication - User data will be protected from illegal/unwanted access Authorization - Users will have certain access to some parts of the project